Pompeii (film)

-Pompeii is a 2014 epic romantic historical disaster film produced and directed by Paul W. S. Anderson.
-An international co-production between the United States, Germany and Canada, it is inspired by and based on the eruption of Mount Vesuvius in 79 A.D. that destroyed Pompeii, a city of the Roman Empire.
-The film stars Kit Harington, Emily Browning, Carrie-Anne Moss, Adewale Akinnuoye-Agbaje, Jessica Lucas, with Jared Harris and Kiefer Sutherland.
+Pompeii is a 2014 epic historical romantic disaster film co-produced and directed by Paul W. S. Anderson.
+An international co-production between the United States, Germany and Canada, it is a fictional tale inspired by the eruption of Mount Vesuvius in 79 AD that destroyed Pompeii, a city of the Roman Empire.
+The film stars Kit Harington, Carrie-Anne Moss, Emily Browning, Adewale Akinnuoye-Agbaje, Jessica Lucas, Jared Harris and Kiefer Sutherland.

 Pompeii premiered in France, Belgium, and Russia on February 19, 2014, and was released over the course of the next day in Argentina, Greece, Hungary, Italy and later in the United States and Canada on February 21, 2014.
 This is FilmDistrict's last film before it merged with Focus Features.
+The film received mixed reviews from critics and underperformed at the box office, grossing $117.8 million against a budget of around $90 million.

 Plot

-In northern Britannia, 62 AD, a tribe of Celtic horsemen is brutally wiped out by Romans led by Corvus.
-The only survivor, a boy named Milo, whose parents Corvus personally killed, is captured by slave traders.
+In northern Britannia, 62 CE, Roman soldiers led by General Quintus Attius Corvus wipe out a tribe of Celtic horsemen.
+Corvus personally kills the parents of a boy named Milo.
+Being the only survivor, Milo is later captured by slave traders.

-Seventeen years later, in Londinium in 79 A.D., slave owner Graecus watches a class of gladiators battle, unimpressed until he sees the grown Milo, a talented gladiator the crowds call "the Celt".
-Milo is soon brought to Pompeii with his fellow slaves.
-On the road, they see a horse fall while drawing a carriage carrying Cassia, returning after a year in Rome, and her servant Ariadne.
-Milo kills the horse to end its suffering, and Cassia is drawn to him.
-Cassia is the daughter of the city governor Severus and his wife Aurelia.
-Severus is hoping to have the new Emperor Titus invest in plans to rebuild Pompeii, despite Cassia's warning of Rome becoming more corrupt.
-Felix, a servant, takes Cassia’s horse Vires for a ride only to be swallowed up when a quake from Mount Vesuvius opens up the ground under him.
+Seventeen years later, in Londinium in 79 CE, the grown Milo becomes a popular gladiator.
+His owner Graecus brings the gladiators to Pompeii.
+Also going there is Cassia and her servant Ariadne, who return after a year in Rome.
+Cassia becomes enamored of Milo after witnessing him perform a mercy kill of a critically-injured horse; she reveres this as an act of kindness.
+Her parents are the city governor Severus and his wife Aurelia.
+One of their servants is later swallowed up when a quake from Mount Vesuvius opens up the ground under him.

 In Pompeii, Milo develops a rivalry with Atticus, a champion gladiator who, by Roman law, will be given his freedom after he earns one more victory.
-The gladiators are shown off at a party where Corvus, now a Senator, tells Severus the Emperor will not invest in his plans but he himself will.
-It is revealed Cassia left Rome to escape Corvus’s advances.
-When an earthquake causes some horses to become anxious, Milo helps calm one down.
-He then takes Cassia on a ride and tells her they cannot be together.
-Returning to the villa, Corvus is ready to kill Milo (not recognizing him from the village massacre), but Cassia pleads for Milo's life.
-Milo is lashed for his actions, and Atticus admits respect for his rival as they prepare to face each other at the upcoming festival.
+The gladiators are shown off at a party where Corvus, now a Senator, announces that he will invest in Severus' plans to rebuild Pompeii.
+It is then revealed that Cassia originally left Rome to escape Corvus' unreciprocal advances.

+When an earthquake causes some horses to become anxious, Milo is permitted to calm one down.
+He then takes Cassia on a ride.
+Being aware that they cannot be together, he returns her to the villa.
+Not recognizing Milo, Corvus is ready to kill him, but Cassia pleads for his life.
+Milo is lashed for his actions, and Atticus admits respect for his rival.